woutVanderLinden/sinterklaaspartbot/README.md

 - How do I get my Discord ID?

   Go to Discord settings and enable Developer Mode.
 Once enabled, right click your name and copy the ID.

-- How do I get my Bot's Discord ID?

-  In the Discord Developer Portal, open your application.
-The ID should be under General Information.
-You could also right-click the Bot's username in Discord and directly copy the ID.

 - How do I invite my Bot to a server?